kismetwireless/kismet-web-docs/content/en/docs/api/command_param.md

 ]
 ```

+### Searchable fields

+To be searchable with a regular expression, a field must be a string, or of a
+type which can resolve to a string.
+String-like fields are:

+* Strings
+* UUIDs
+* MAC addresses
+* Raw binary fields

+Other fields will be skipped during a regex match.

 ### `multifield`

 `multifield` is a standard field path, but it will be automatically expanded to match all values if a vector or value-map field is encountered in the path.
 For example, the multifield path: